 What we know about the second dose

-The first two vaccines to earn authorization — those developed by Pfizer and its German partner, BioNTech, and Moderna — use messenger RNA (mRNA) to instruct the body to build the coronavirus’ signature spike protein.
+The first two vaccines to become available for use — those developed by Pfizer and its German partner, BioNTech, and Moderna — use messenger RNA (mRNA) to instruct the body to build the coronavirus’ signature spike protein.
 The body then produces antibodies to combat the Coronavirus when it enters the body.

 How does the two-dose series work in practice?